rogerluan/SPMify/README.md

 - ✅ It will follow branch references when present (some repos only have `Package.swift` in a "spm" branch for instance).
 - ✅ It will leave "TO-DO" comments on what needs attention after building your `Package.swift`.
 - ✅ It will automatically follow GitHub repo redirects, which catches the edge case where a username, organization or repository was renamed.
-- ✅ It will follow the specified pods repo forks, tags, branches.
+- ✅ It will follow the specified pods repo forks, tags, branches, and versions, so your `Package.swift` will be as close as possible to your `Podfile.lock`.

 # What it won't do